kamillionlabs/hateoflux-documentation/docs/cookbook.md

    The inclusion of sorting parameters (e.g., `sort=id,desc`) is optional but provides clients with complete context for the data they are viewing.

-## Using an Assembler to Create a `HalListWrapper` With Embedded Resources
+## Using an Assembler to Create a `HalListWrapper` For Resources With an Embedded Resource

+{: .note }
+Even though this example creates a `HalListWrapper` for resources with an embedded resource, the assembler can generate different types of wrappers: either a single `HalResourceWrapper` or a `HalListWrapper` with or without pagination.
+The primary effort lies in implementing the assembler; using it is a one-liner.

 Now let's combine all the above to construct:
 * A list of resources
-* All resources have an embedded
+* All resources have an embedded resource
 * The list is paginated

 On top of that we'll use an assembler i.e. we will implement the `ReactiveEmbeddingHalWrapperAssembler`.
 As business case we will stay on topic and return a paginated list of orders, where each order also specifies shipment details.
 First of all, we need said implementation of the assembler: